This Primer is a step-by-step “how to” on the Ohio homeschool law (the Ohio Administrative Code section 3301-34).

 (D) If the additional information supplied either in writing or in conference is not in accordance with the requirements set forth in paragraph (A) of this rule; or notwithstanding the fact that the parent has complied with the provisions of this rule, if the superintendent has substantial evidence that the minimum educational requirements of paragraph (A) of this rule will not be met, the superintendent shall declare his or her intent to deny the excuse.

 (1) The superintendent shall so notify the parent(s) in writing within fourteen calendar days, stating the following:

 (a) The reason(s) for the intent to deny the excuse, and

 (b) The right to a due process hearing before the superintendent on the reasons set forth.

 (2) If a due process hearing before the superintendent is held, the superintendent shall be responsible for providing a record of the proceedings, including the oral testimony of witnesses and any documentary evidence referred to in the hearing.

 (3) Based on the evidence presented at the hearing, the superintendent may grant or deny an excuse from attendance.
-If the excuse from attendance is denied, the superintendent shall notify the parent(s)
+If the excuse from attendance is denied, the superintendent shall notify the parent(s) the following:

 (a) That the parent(s) has the right to appeal the superintendent's decision to the juvenile judge of the county, within ten calendar days, in accordance with section3331.08 of the Revised Code; and